Philipinho/Simple-PHP-Blog/README.md

 Simple Blog system for personal development using procedural PHP and MYSQL.

-It contains lots of code repetitions. it only for learning purpose.
+It contains lots of code repetitions.
+It is only for learning purpose.